 Any student who does not begin attendance within the first four calendar days of a program has his/her enrollment canceled without incurring any tuition charges.
-If the student's enrollment is canceled by UMA, all tuition and fees are fully refunded.
+If the student's enrollment is canceled by UMA, all tuition and fees are fully refunded, and any monies paid are returned.
 Students who accept physical textbooks prior to their enrollment cancellation must return those physical textbooks in new condition, or they incur a physical textbook fee.
 Students should contact their admissions representative to cancel within the timeframe listed above.